Transparent Replication Using Metaprogramming in Cyan: Metaobjects for Replication

-The \srcstyle{Info} prototype in Figure~\ref{fig:TreplicaDadosMeta} is similar to the one depicted in Figure~\ref{fig:TreplicaDados}, except that the \srcstyle{treplicaAction} metaobject is attached to the method \srcstyle{setText}.
-The metaobject associated with this annotation modifies the prototype \srcstyle{Info}, adding a new method to it and creating a new prototype that represents the method \srcstyle{setText} as a Treplica action.
-Prototype \srcstyle{UpdateAction} of Figure~\ref{fig:TreplicaAction} is not necessary any more, since the metaobject \srcstyle{treplicaAction} adds an equivalent prototype to the program during compilation.
+For example, the \srcstyle{Info} prototype in Figure~\ref{fig:TreplicaDadosMeta} is similar to the one depicted in Figure~\ref{fig:TreplicaDados}, except that the \srcstyle{treplicaAction} annotation is attached to the method \srcstyle{setText:}.
+The metaobject associated with this annotation modifies the prototype \srcstyle{Info}, adding a new method to it and creating a new prototype that represents the sending of message \srcstyle{setText:} as a Treplica action.
+Prototype \srcstyle{SetTextAction} of Figure~\ref{fig:TreplicaAction} is not necessary any more, since the metaobject \srcstyle{treplicaAction} adds an equivalent prototype to the program during compilation.
+Moreover, \srcstyle{setText:} messages sent directly to the application context will be ``intercepted'' and replaced by the creation of a suitable action object and the sending of this object to Treplica as an \srcstyle{execute:} message for replication and execution by the framework.

+Metaobject \srcstyle{treplicaAction} replaces nondeterministic message passings inside the annotated method by deterministic message passings.
+A list of replacements is given in files loaded at the start of the compilation --- the details of how this is made will be given later on.

+Initialization of the application context and of the Treplica framework also happen in a standardized way as shown in Figure~\ref{fig:TreplicaMain}.
+This initialization is automated by the \srcstyle{treplicaInit} metaobject, whose annotations can be attached to variable declarations whose types are subprototypes of \srcstyle{Context} This metaobject has a double function: it marks a variable as holding the application context and it initializes Treplica.
+The explicit indication of the object holding the application context is important because only the methods belonging to the context prototype can be marked with the \srcstyle{treplicaAction} metaobject.